- Sharks can grow to impressive sizes with a Great White being capable of reaching 20 feet and a Greenland Shark 21 feet.

 Spurdog, mud shark or piked dogfish are other names for the spiny dogfish.
 A well-known species of the dogfish shark family, this small, slow-growing shark lives between 25 and 100 years.
 The gestation period is 18-24 months, the longest known animal gestation period worldwide.
 This is another vulnerable species of shark due to late maturity and more extended reproductive period.

 This shark is named dogfish because of its herding pack-like behavior.
 They will chase down smaller fish and keep them in groups.
 Schools of the dogfish sharks will gather in numbers in the hundreds, swimming in close groups during the day.
 They will feed less in the winter months, swimming at 2,900 feet below the surface, but they will return to the surface and warmer waters for their summer feeding in the springtime.
+The spiny dogfish is considered a venomous shark.

 2.)
 Whale Shark